trustyai-explainability/community/adr/ADR-0010-trustyai-sdk.md

 Additionally, TrustyAI's core algorithms are currently built on Java, which creates several challenges:

 - **Contribution barriers**: The Java-based core limits contributions from the broader AI/ML community, which predominantly works in Python
-- **Language bridging complexity**: Integrating Python-based workflows with Java core algorithms requires complex bridging mechanisms and introduces additional maintenance overhead
+- **Language bridging complexity**: Integrating Python-based workflows with Java core algorithms requires complex bridging mechanisms and introduces considerable maintenance overhead
 - **Third-party library limitations**: The Java ecosystem has fewer specialised AI safety and ML libraries compared to Python, making it difficult to leverage community innovations in, for instance, explainability, bias detection, and evaluation frameworks

 **Migration Strategy**: The new Python-based TrustyAI service will replace the existing Java service.
 The TrustyAI SDK serves as the core library that the service builds upon, providing a clear separation between the reusable components (SDK) and the deployment-specific service layer.